MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/storage-file-share-readme.md

 * An optional hierarchy of directories within the file share
 * A file within the file share, which may be up to 1 TiB in size

-The Azure Storage File Share client library for Python - Version 12.2.0 allows you to interact with each of these components through the use of a dedicated client object.
+The Azure Storage File Share client library for Python allows you to interact with each of these components through the use of a dedicated client object.